 6 self-tapping wood screws

-Step 1 – Find Your Patterns
+Find Your Patterns

 You can search the web for silhouettes, as there are plenty available.
 We found a witch and grim reaper, which we’ve included here.
 Print both at 5 inches across.

-Step 2 – Trace Your Characters
+Trace Your Characters

-Tracers can be picked up at any hobby or craft stores and make creating larger scale projects much easier.
-We setup ours in our garage and placed the plywood against the door and traced the shadow using a Sharpie pen.
+Tracers can be picked up at any hobby or craft stores and make creating larger-scale projects much easier.
+We set up ours in our garage and placed the plywood against the door and traced the shadow using a Sharpie pen.

-Step 3 – Cut out the Characters
+Cut Out the Characters

 Using eye protection and gloves we cut along the outline using our jigsaw.
 Make sure you have adequate room to turn your wood and be careful not to cut into your table or fingers by always keeping your hands even or behind your cuts and always cut away from you.

-Step 4 – Attach the Stakes
+Attach the Stakes

 If you will be leaning these characters on the floor or against a wall then skip this step but if you’d like to secure these into the ground then attach the stakes to the plywood using wood screws.

-We used Rust-Oleum all purpose spray paint which is great for easy application and is good in all weather.
+We used Rust-Oleum all-purpose spray paint which is great for easy application and is good in all weather.
 If you’ve got other colors available then go for it!
 You may want to primer first if you are going with a lighter color so the grains in the plywood don’t show through.

-Step 6 – Dry and Setup
+Dry and Setup

-Let the paint dry overnight then choose the best location in your yard to create the most scares and setup your characters.
+Let the paint dry overnight then choose the best location in your yard to create the most scares and set up your characters.